ranbuch/accessibility/README.md

 ### Full Documentation [here](https://ranbuch.github.io/accessibility/)

->We are proud to announce that [Joomla!](https://www.joomdev.com/blog/entry/enable-joomla-4-accessibility) is now using this repo as there built-in accessibility tool.
+>We are proud to announce that [Joomla!](https://www.joomdev.com/blog/entry/enable-joomla-4-accessibility) are now using this repo as there built-in accessibility tool.

 ### DESCRIPTION:
 **Features:**